FokGlad/aws-lab/README.md

 # AWS Lab — Infrastructure as Code

-> Multi-environment AWS infrastructure provisioned with Terraform, configured with Ansible, documented like a pro.
+> Multi-environment AWS infrastructure provisioned with Terraform, configured with Ansible.

 ## Structure